Class 01 -Orientation & Layers of Culture and Identity

 Lesson adapted from Peace Corps: Features of Culture

-Homework due by Class 02 on Friday 12/01/2021 at 4 PM: Please choose one video of the three videos that is the most interesting to you to view with the closed captions (CC) that you can also read.
+Homework due on 12/06/2022 by 4 PM: Please choose one video of the three videos that is the most interesting to you to view with the closed captions (CC) that you can also read.
 Then, reflect and analyze what you watched and take notes on the TED Talk 4-Cs worksheet attached below.
 The four Cs are concepts, challenges, connections, and changes.

 This New York Times presentation describes the Chicano Culture in Japan with some Japanese language in the interviews: